 The use of different criteria for different food categories has several disadvantages that affect both consumers and the food industry.
-When different criteria are used for different categories of foods, consumers cannot use the descriptors to compare products across categories and will likely find it difficult to use the descriptors for substituting one food for smether in their dicts.
+When different criteria are used for different categories of foods, consumers cannot use the descriptors to compare products across categories and will likely find it difficult to use the descriptors for substituting one food for snother in their dirts.

-Although as argument can be made that different criteria for different foods would permit consumers to identify the products with the lowest (or highest) nutrient level in a category, the agency believes that such a system would have c high potential for misleading the consumers about the nutrient content of foods.
-The product that has the lowest nutriest content in a category is net necessarily low in the nutrient.
-Also, with different criteris for different food categories, it would be possible that some foods that did not gualify to use the descriptor would have a lower content of the natricat than foods in other categories that did qualify.
+Although as argument can be made that different criteria for different foods would permit consumers to identify the products with the lowest (or highest) nutrient level in a category, the agency believes that such a system would have a high potential for misleading the consumers about the nutrient content of foods.
+The product that has the lowest nutries) content in a category is not necessarily low in the nutrient.
+Also, with different criteris for different food categories, it would be possible that some foods that did not qualify to use the descriptor would have a lower content of the natrical than foods in other categories that did qualify.

-Furthermore, in this document, FDA is proposing to provide for the use of relative claims on the labels of food products, claims that are intended to alert consumers that a particular product, when compared to a similar product, when compared to a similar product, is lower or higher in certain nutrients.
+Furthermore, in this document, FDA is proposing to provide for the use of relative claims on the labels of food products, claims that are intended to alert consumers that a particular product, when compared to a similar product, is lower or higher in certain nutrients.
 FDA believes that this approach is more appropriate for consumers to identify favorable or desirable products within a food category.